plawlost/yazzone/data/essays/mvp.md

 You can't turn off the radar.
 MVP kids develop extremely sensitive threat detection—reading micro-expressions, tracking emotional weather, anticipating instability.
 Useful for navigating investors, employees, customers.
 Exhausting when there's no actual threat.

-You can't receive help.
-Independence isn't a virtue when it's the only mode you have.
-I've caught myself refusing support I actually needed because accepting it felt dangerous.
-The logic, buried deep: depending on someone means they can disappear.
+You can't let people help you.
+I mean, you can—technically—but it feels wrong.
+Dangerous, almost.
+I've turned down support I genuinely needed, then rationalized it as independence.
+But that's not what it is.
+It's this: if you depend on someone, they can vanish.
+And you've seen that movie.

-You can't stop producing.
-Rest feels like laziness because your worth was never unconditional.
-You were valuable when you were useful—filling silences, managing emotions, performing stability.
-The pattern persists: I'm still most comfortable when I'm building something.
+You can't sit still.
+Rest feels like you're getting away with something.
+Your worth was always conditional—you were valuable when you were filling silences, managing someone else's emotions, being the stable one.
+I'm sixteen and I still feel most like myself when I'm mid-build on something.
+That's not entirely healthy.
+I know.

-You can't trust consistency.
-When early love was intermittent—warm one day, gone the next—you learn that good things don't last.
-So you don't relax into them.
-You're always waiting for the withdrawal.
+You can't trust good things.
+This one's subtle.
+When love showed up randomly—warm Tuesday, cold Wednesday, no reason for either—you learned that good doesn't stick around.
+So when things are good now, some part of you won't settle into it.
+You're bracing.
+Always half-waiting for the other version to walk through the door.

 ## The Impossible Key